waldirio/rho/doc/source/command_syntax_usage.rst

 The `installed-versions` and `deploy-dates` facts are computed by scanning the entire host filesystem with the `find` command.
 This can take a large amount of system resources and could potentially have a noticeable impact on the performance of running servers.
-The lightweight scan is a good way to get clues about which systems might have JBoss installed before performing a full scan, or even removing the need for a full scan.
+The default facts are a good way to get clues about which systems might have JBoss installed before performing a resource-intensive scan, or even removing the need for a scan entirely.

 Programs on Remote Machines
 ---------------------------